-Released February 20th in ebook from Aspen Mountain Press.
+Released February 20th in ebook from Aspen Mountain Press (no longer available).
 Print version released from MLR Press in October 2009.

 When Steven helps his neighbor Devon move into the studio apartment upstairs, he can’t help but drool.
 And that’s all.
 Devon is straight and totally off limits.
 Knowing, though, doesn’t stop the desire Steven fights every time the two men are together, which is a lot since Steven has decided to take Devon under his wing until the young man can get his life together

 ©2008 Jet Mykles, all rights reserved

 The spoon in Steven’s hand slipped from his fingers, clattering to the table and spattering alfredo sauce.
 “What the …?”

 “Watch it.”
 Patty stood, hands out to steady the pot in his hands.

 Setting the pot down, he dropped the potholder beside it and rushed to the front door toward the sound, trusting Patty to clean up the small mess behind him.

 Opening the door, he nearly stumbled over a basketball that came rolling into his apartment.
 Instinctively picking it up, he stuck his head out into the hallway to see where it had come from.
 To his left, the staircase leading up to the four studio apartments on the floor above his was strewn with personal effects, including a photo album that had spilled dozens of loose photographs over the worn cement slats.
 At the bottom of the stairs, a man with short, dark hair, dressed in a blue t-shirt and knee-length cut-off shorts, knelt over what looked to be a shattered glass object, muttering as he carefully picked up pieces.